kentlouisetonino/baseshift/README.md

 > - A CLI application for converting number systems.

 > - This will support binary, decimal, octal, and hexadecimal systems.

-> - The tools and technologies include Go, Bash, Snapcraft, and Linux.

 > - Snap: https://snapcraft.io/baseshift